 Curated visits to meet some of the best artisans we know

-$300 per day for one or two people. $135 per person additional.
+$325 per day for one or two people. $165 per person additional.
 If you want more than 4 destinations, the cost is $100 USD for each added stop.
+Tour fee does not include lunch or beverages.
+You will cover the cost for lunch and beverages for all in your party, and the cost of food/beverage for your tour leader.

 Schedule your dates directly with Norma Schafer.
 You reserve for the dates you prefer.
 Please send us a couple of date options.
 You are welcome to organize your own small group.
 We match your travel schedule with our availability.